Women -- Nevada

 Abstract Deeds transferring claims in the Birdsall Company, a Virginia City, Nevada silver mining company located on the Montour Ledge.
 Some of the claims owners were women.

 Abstract Sheet music honoring the Tonopah Ambulance Regiment for service in World War I and A letter accompanying the gift from Barbara Horton Mighels, describes other war-related activities in Tonopah.
+The collection contains material from 1917 created by Dorothy Marett.

-Abstract Clippings describe the golden wedding anniversary celebrations of Georgie and John B. Dangberg, Prominant ranchers in the Carson Valley of Nevada
+Abstract Clippings describe the golden wedding anniversary celebrations of Georgie and John B. Dangberg, Prominant ranchers in the Carson Valley of Nevada in 1945.

 Abstract Newspaper clippings and video tape of reunions in 1979 and 1980 of former residents of Contact, Nevada.
 Contact is now a mining ghost town located between Wells and Jackpot, Nevada.
+Created by Esther Detweiler Early a former resident of Contact, Nevada and the first child born there.